-The Company has a limited operating history and its continued growth is dependent upon the providing medical consulting services to its only few clients who are related parties and generating rental revenue from its income-producing real estate property in New Jersey and performing development services for hospitals and other customers and sales of developed products to hospitals and other customers; hence generating revenues, and obtaining additional financing to fund future obligations and pay liabilities arising from normal business operations.
+The Company has a limited operating history and its continued growth is dependent upon the continuation of providing medical related consulting services to its only few clients who are related parties and generating rental revenue from its income-producing real estate property in New Jersey; hence generating revenues, and obtaining additional financing to fund future obligations and pay liabilities arising from normal business operations.
 In addition, the current cash balance cannot be projected to cover the operating expenses for the next twelve months from the release date of this report.
 These matters raise substantial doubt about the Company's ability to continue as a going concern.
 The ability of the Company to continue as a going concern is dependent on the Company's ability to raise additional capital, implement its business plan, and generate significant revenues.
 There are no assurances that the Company will be successful in its efforts to generate significant revenues, maintain sufficient cash balance or report profitable operations or to continue as a going concern.
 The Company plans on raising capital through the sale of equity to implement its business plan.
 However, there is no assurance these plans will be realized and that any additional financings will be available to the Company on satisfactory terms and conditions, if any.

 The occurrence of an uncontrollable event such as the COVID-19 pandemic is likely to negatively affect the Company's operations.
 Efforts to contain the spread of the coronavirus have intensified, including social distancing, travel bans and quarantine, and these are likely to negatively impact our tenants, employees and consultants.
 These, in turn, will not only impact our operations, financial condition and demand for our medical related consulting services but our overall ability to react timely to mitigate the impact of this event.
-Given the dynamic nature of these circumstances, the duration of business disruption and reduced traffic, the related financial effect cannot be reasonably estimated at this time but is expected to adversely impact our business for the year of 2021.
+Given the dynamic nature of these circumstances, the duration of business disruption and reduced traffic, the related financial effect cannot be reasonably estimated at this time but is expected to adversely impact our business for the year of 2022.

 Liquidity is the ability of a company to generate funds to support its current and future operations, satisfy its obligations and otherwise operate on an ongoing basis.
-At December 31, 2020 and 2019, we had cash balance of approximately \$727,000 and \$765,000, respectively.
+At December 31, 2021 and 2020, we had cash balance of approximately \$808,000 and \$727,000, respectively.
 These funds are kept in financial institutions located as follows: